This post is based on the infographic below. Click on it to see the full size version.

 As the name suggests the flat part of the skirting board is the unglamourous part of a skirting but is actually the most functional.
 The height of the flat can be variable, unlike the profile, and this is usually dependent on the size of the room.
 The larger the room or the higher the ceiling, the higher the flat, in order to reflect the proportions.

 Located at the top of the skirting, the profile is the decorative part of the skirting.
 Smaller profiles tend to be simple designs, whilst larger profiles are more detailed.
-Each design consists of a number of elements that are combined to offer greater variety.
+Each design consists of a number of elements that are combined to offer greater variety, however each design we have created often draw on inspiration from, or embelish, the traditional skirting board profiles, some of which we will cover below.

 This is the most basic of designs and is essentially all flat with no machined profile.
 It’s still a popular design in its own right as it suits a lot of modern interior designs that demand clean lines.